About this course

 Here’s a preview of this course:

-If your client is in an exploitative or abusive relationship, use this structured, five step model to help him or her escape.
+If your client needs to leave a psychopath, narcissist or other toxic partner, use this structured, five step model to help him or her escape.
 In this course, you’ll learn to prepare your client to develop a support team, ensure personal safety, and respond appropriately to pushback from the partner.